 - Income and earning capacity of both spouses

 - Health of both spouses

 - Each spouse’s contribution to the marriage

 A contested divorce can take several months to become finalized, but sometimes that’s too long to wait to get certain issues resolved.
 There may be instances in which you need the court to provide immediate support or relief while your case is pending.

-At Mindi Lasley, P.A., we can file a motion for temporary orders to be put in place throughout the duration of your divorce.
+At the firm of Tampa Family & Divorce Lawyer Mindi Lasley, we can file a motion for temporary orders to be put in place throughout the duration of your divorce.
 These may include orders for:

 - Temporary alimony